 Ms Sheena Jack is a Non-Executive Director of Uscom Ltd since November 2011.
-Sheena was until recently the Chief Financial Officer of HCF when she took up the role of HCF Chief Strategy Officer.
-Sheena has over 25 years' experience as a finance professional and corporate executive.
+Sheena is the CEO of HCF and has over 25 years' experience as a finance professional and corporate executive.
 She has had experience across a range of corporate organisations including ASX listed companies, government and not for profit in both mature and start-up businesses.
 Sheena has significant experience in mergers and acquisitions, business integration, strategy development and implementation, capital markets and organisational transformation.
 Sheena is a Chartered Accountant and a graduate member of the Australian Institute of Company Directors.